 Under the existing laws, each agency retains the right, where appropriate, to discipline a Federal employee for conduct that is inconsistent with Federal Antidiscrimination and Whistleblower Protection Laws up to and including removal.
 If OSC has initiated an investigation under 5 U.S.C. § 1214, however, according to 5 U.S.C. § 1214(f), agencies must seek approval from the Special Counsel to discipline employees for, among other activities, engaging in prohibited retaliation.
 Nothing in the No FEAR Act alters existing laws or permits an agency to take unfounded disciplinary action against a Federal employee or to violate the procedural rights of a Federal employee who has been accused of discrimination.

 For further information regarding the No FEAR Act regulations, please refer to 5 CFR part 724.
 You may also contact the appropriate offices and officers within the IMLS (e.g., EEO/civil rights officer, human resources officer).
 Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found at the EEOC Web site and the OSC Web site.

 Pursuant to section 205 of the No FEAR Act, neither the Act nor this notice creates, expands or reduces any rights otherwise available to any employee, former employee or applicant under the laws of the United States, including the provisions of law specified in 5 U.S.C. § 2302(d).

-- Signed July 14, 2016, by Dr. Kathryn K. Matthew, Director, Institute of Museum and Library Services.
-Download the notice (PDF, 83 KB).
+- Signed October 7, 2020, by Crosby Kemper, Director, Institute of Museum and Library Services.
+Download the notice.
+(PDF, 220 KB).